Travel.State.Gov >

 Tourism: No formal tourism industry infrastructure is in place on any level.
 Tourists are considered to be participating in activities at their own risk.
 Emergency response and subsequent appropriate medical treatment is not available in Antarctica.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Antarctica has no public hospitals, pharmacies, or doctor’s offices.
-Although cruise ships have the capacity to deal with minor ailments, medical emergencies often require evacuation to a country with modern medical facilities.
+Although cruise ships and land-based expeditions should have the capacity to treat minor ailments, medical emergencies often require evacuation to a country with modern medical facilities, which could require travel over a significant distance.
+There is no guarantee that transportation would be available or that weather conditions would allow for transportation, even in an emergency.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.